cat

 A strong tackle used to hoist an anchor to the cathead of a ship.

-(senseid) A wheeled shelter, used in the Ages as a siege weapon to allow assailants to approach enemy defences.
+(senseid) A wheeled shelter, used in the Ages to protect assailants approaching besieged enemy defences; a cathouse.

 To hoist (an anchor) by its ring so that it hangs at the cathead.